serenevoid/serenevoid.github.io/src/content/blog/checking-pr-locally.md

 I have created a few PRs on open source projects and tons at my work.
 But I never had to verify a PR from someone else and merge it to a repository yet.
 This was completely new to me.
+Verifying a PR that was generated from a branch of the same repository is easy.
+But verifying the changes in a branch of the clone of the repository was different.
 And I struggled a bit to find the proper way.
 I couldn't find any easy youtube videos explaining how to verify PR changes.
 Most of the tutorials mentioned how I can preview the code on the web browser and add suggestions to it.

 Eventually I found the solution to check out the code from a pull request into a local branch and carry on with normal verification and testing.